sockthem/sockthem/README.md

 - 🌱 My learning is more focused on Deep Learning,optimisation using ML algos and deployment on Cloud Platforms(Azure/AWS)
 - 💞️ I’m looking to collaborate on revolutionary web3 based applications
 - 📫 I love playing football
-- 👨‍ Drop me a message if you're willing for a weekend catchup in Bangalore
 ![cpu-processor-circuit-board-artificial-intelligence-696x392](https://user-images.githubusercontent.com/31504279/190410998-c0d32716-44f9-4187-9405-e4d207a1c740.jpg)